4 IoT Smart Office Applications to Implement Right Now

 You can place sensors in washrooms to receive real-time alerts about when cleaning processes (e.g. disinfection, refilling of sanitizers) take place or are needed.
 Similarly, sensors help document cleaning actions (e.g. who, when, which space has been cleaned), to facilitate compliance with regulations.
 This also helps evaluate the performance of third-party cleaning services, like cleaning frequency and agreed-on SLAs.

-3. Legionella Compliance
+3. Legionella compliance

 Legionella compliance is one more IoT use case that boosts a safe and healthy workplace.
 It refers to the reduction of legionella outbreaks using sensors and sensor information analysis.